thanghoang/academic-kickstart/content/home/publications.md

     exclude_featured = false
     exclude_future = false
     exclude_past = false

-[design]
+    exclude_past_year = true # Thang edit to display publications in the current year (or more than count) only [design]
   # Toggle between the various page layout types.
   #   1 = List